Tax returns and compliance

 Under Greek tax law, employers are under the obligation to withhold Greek payroll tax from the remuneration paid to the employees in Greece, on a monthly basis (in Greece salary is payable 14 times per year).
 The tax withheld is determined on the basis of a table setting forth personal tax withholding rates.

 At the end of the year, the employer is obliged to report via the General Secretariat of Information Systems the annual taxable employment income (i.e. gross employment income minus the applicable social security contributions) by indicating separately the regular salary and the benefits in kind, as well as the amounts of income tax and solidarity contribution which were withheld during the tax year.
-For tax year 2015 the respective reporting deadline has yet to be announced.
+For tax year 2016 the respective reporting deadline has yet to be announced.
 Respective amounts appear authomatically in the electronic form of the employee’s annual personal income tax return (Form E-1).
 Furthermore, the employer is also obliged to issue and provide to the employee an annual salary letter (either in hard copy or electronically) including the regular salary and any benefit paid to the employee during the tax year as well as the applicable payroll withholding.

 Non-Greek tax residents should appoint a tax representative and file tax returns with the Non-Greek Resident Tax Office (provided that their tax representative’s tax office is in Athens) on condition that they earn actual Greek source income.